apache/airflow/contributing-docs/03_a_contributors_quick_start.rst

 The Airflow project has a robust test suite that includes both `static checks <08_static_code_checks.rst>`_ as well as `unit tests, integration tests, and various system tests <09_testing.rst>`_.
-If you submit a pull request (PR) that doesn't satisfy all static checks and tests, your PR will be automatically rejected, and you'll be asked to update the PR accordingly.
+If you submit a pull request (PR) that doesn't satisfy all static checks and tests, your PR will be automatically fail the github tests, and you'll be asked to update the
+PR accordingly.

 Static checks & pre-commit